The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst’s The Cure (cream, aubergine, pea green) (signed) is estimated to be worth between £4,950 and £7,500.
-This screenprint, created in 2014, has shown consistent value growth, with an auction history of one sale on 9th December 2021.
-Over the past five years, the hammer price has ranged from £3,120 in August 2017 to £4,744 in August 2022.
-The current average annual growth rate is 6%.
+The value of Damien Hirst's The Cure (cream, aubergine, pea green) (signed) is estimated to be worth between £5,000 to £7,500.
+This screenprint, created in 2014, has an auction history of one sale on 9th December 2021.
+The average annual growth rate of this artwork is 8%.
 The edition size of this artwork is limited to 15.

 Meaning & Analysis